KuroKaze78/CostumeCustomizer/README.txt

 ***************
 * Change Log  *
 ***************
+v1.3.1 - (12/2/2018)
+Changed packaging structure so installation is just extract main zip/patch into root of DOAXVV game folder.

 v1.3 - (11/10/2018)
 New menu graphics provided by IceTree5
 Split Chest into 2 secions (backwards compatible with the original 1 replacement)